Force over Distance: Chapter 43

 One step at a time.

-Scott pulled a tactical water flask out of a pocket in his BDUs, and offered it to Brody and Volker, who refused.
+Scott pulled a tactical water flask out of a pocket in his BDUs and offered it to Brody and Volker, who refused.
 He drank a few swallows before passing it over to Young.
 Young drained most of what was left.

 Brody crept forward to help Young with his jacket, easing it down over his shoulders.
 Volker unbuttoned his shirt, pulled a screwdriver out of the toolkit he’d been carrying, and went to work on ripping the seams from his sleeves as silently as possible.
-They made short work of bandaging Young’s shoulder, putting pressure on the sluggish trickle of blood still coming from his back.
-They did the same for Scott, using the sleeves from Brody’s shirt.
+They made quick work of bandaging Young’s shoulder, putting pressure on the sluggish trickle of blood still coming from his back.
+They did the same for Scott, using the sleeves of Brody’s shirt.
 Another round of strips went into trying to stop the worst of the bleeding from their shredded forearms.

-Have you guys figured out how to manually cut power to the gate?
+When they were done, Young motioned for the notebook.
+Have you guys figured out how to cut power to the gate?

-They wormed their way through, bathed in eerie, blue light.
+They wormed their way through, bathed in eerie blue light.
 In some places, it was too tight to even get to hands and knees.

 He could do it.
 He’d started with nothing.
 He’d started without the ability to move.
 And now?
 He had had Scott.
 He had an astrophysicist.
 He had an engineer.
-Between them they had a lifesigns detector, two stolen, phase-shifted plasma rifles, and two borrowed handguns.
+Between them they had a lifesigns detector, two phase-shifted plasma rifles, and two borrowed handguns.
 They had a route through the walls, and they were going for the gate.

 He would take everything back.
 By inches.
 He would recover all losses.
 All of them.
-And when everything was said and done, he’d unmake that thing, whatever it was, that waited in the chair, staring at the sea, thinking thoughts that were as unnatural as they were sad.
+And when everything was said and done, he’d unmake that thing, whatever it was, that waited in the chair, staring at the sea, thinking thoughts as unnatural as they were sad.

 Shit.